SagnikLahiri/student-portfolio/README.md

 # student-portfolio

- A website to display student portfolio
+A static website to display student portfolio.